 System Preferences

-, click View
+, click the View

 menu and select Network